 How to choose a podcast clipping service

-Choose a podcast clipping service on who picks the moments and how strong the hooks are, not the price per clip.
-Moment selection, a hook that lands in the first second, clean captions and proper reframing are what decide whether a clip gets watched.
-Ask to see real results, check the turnaround and revision policy, and make sure a human, not only a tool, decides what makes the cut.
+Choose a podcast clipping service on who picks the moments, how strong the hooks are, and who actually posts the clips, not the price per clip.
+Moment selection, a hook that lands in the first second, clean captions, proper reframing and distribution across platforms are what decide whether a clip gets watched.
+Ask to see real results, check the revision policy, and make sure a human, not a tool on autopilot, decides what makes the cut.

 Judge the moment selection first

 The biggest difference between a clip that spreads and one that dies is which 30 seconds got cut out of your hour.
 A good service watches the whole episode and pulls the moments that stand on their own, the strong opinion, the clean story, the surprising answer.
-A cheap one grabs whatever is easy.
+A cheap service, or an AI tool, grabs whatever is easy.
 Ask how they decide what to clip, because that judgement is most of the value.

 Look hard at the hooks and captions

 Ask to see the first second of their clips.
 The opening line should lead with the payoff or the problem, not a slow intro.
 Captions should be readable, one short line at a time, synced to the speaker, since most short-form is watched on mute first.
-If their sample clips open slowly or the captions are hard to read, your clips will too.
+If their sample clips open slowly or the captions are auto-generated and hard to read, your clips will look the same.

 Check turnaround, volume and revisions